Pursuing quantum difference equations I: stable envelopes of subvarieties: Elliptic stable envelopes

 Let $X$ be a symplectic variety with an action of algebraic torus $\bT$.
 As usual, we assume that the action of $\bT$ scales the symplectic form with a character which we denote $\hbar^{-1}$.
 We denote by $\bA:=\ker(\hbar^{-1})\subset \bT$ the codimension one subtorus preserving the symplectic form.

 We assume that $X^{\bT}$ is finite.
-We assume also that elliptic stable envelope exists for $X$.
+We assume also that {\rrr the} elliptic stable envelope exists for $X$.
 It is well known that the class of symplectic varieties satisfying this condition is quite large.
 For example, it includes all Nakajima quiver varieties, see Theorem 3 in \cite{AOElliptic}.

-For the definition of the elliptic stable envelope and basics of elliptic cohomology we refer to Sections 2-3 in \cite{AOElliptic} and Sections 2 in \cite{EllipticHilbert}, in particular, the Subsection 2.13 in \cite{EllipticHilbert} deals with the case of finite $X^{\bT}$.
+For the definition of the elliptic stable envelope and basics of elliptic cohomology we refer to Sections 2-3 in \cite{AOElliptic} and Section 2 in \cite{EllipticHilbert}, in particular, Subsection 2.13 in \cite{EllipticHilbert} deals with the case of finite $X^{\bT}$.